 It’s accommodating and responsive enough to deal with high speeds, through a layer of webbing across the ankle holding your heel secure at all times.
 If you loosen up the speed-lacing system a little, that will ease off too, so that you get a fully customizable fit.

 If you’re utilizing this properly, you may find yourself trimming a knuckle – which is never fun.
-However, the EVA sole will reduce impacts, holding you lapping the pro line for longer.
+However, the EVA sole will reduce impacts, having you lapping the proline for longer.

 Dakine High Roller Snowboard